-6.1 Where there are more applications than places available, the order in which places will be allocated will be as follows:
+- 6.1 Where there are more applications than places available at a school in Weaver Trust, the order in which places are allocated will be as follows: - 6.1.1.

-6.1.1.
 Looked after and previously looked after children

 A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
 A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or residence order, or a special guardianship order.